I just want to show you the importance for, and ease with which, you can and should look at switching your supplier on a regular basis.

 Sometimes.
 Remember paying by direct debit, same supplier for gas and electricity will also bring the price down.

-Armed with the information from searching the switch sites through Martin’s site (although strictly speaking he sold it didn’t he?!) then look at cashback sites.
-The best is Topcashback (Trust me I’ve been using cashback sites for years).
-Occasionally you can get some cashback but going through another switch site and getting the same offer and then also try direct as the supplier may offer a cashback after three months.
+Look at comparison sites.
+The best for returns in my opinion is Topcashback* but there are others.
+Occasionally you can get some cashback by going through another switch site and getting the same offer and then also trying direct as the supplier may offer a cashback after three months.

 What if you have no Internet access?